 - Advanced anti-phishing capabilities: This feature uses machine learning models to detect phishing messages.

-For licensing, ATP can be added to any Office 365 plan as an add-on and is included in the Office 365 E5 subscription.
+For licensing, there are two Office 365 ATP Plans that can be purchased as standalone offerings or can be added to any Office 365 plan.
+Office 365 ATP Plan 2 is included in the Office 365 E5 subscription.

 Azure Advanced Threat Protection

 For security operators, analysts, and professionals that are struggling to detect advanced attacks in a hybrid environment, Azure ATP is a threat protection solution that helps

 - detect and identify suspicious user and device activity with learning-based analytics

 - leverage threat intelligence across the cloud and on-premises environments

 - protect user identities and credentials stored in Active Directory

 - provide clear attack information on a simple timeline for fast triaging